pedropark99/zig-book/README.md

 3. The [Quarto publishing system](https://quarto.org), which provides the useful tools to compile the book, creating internal links, references, a chapters structure, the HTML content of the book, etc.

 So, you first need to install these three pieces of software in your current machine.
+You can find instructions on how to install these pieces of software by clicking in the above hyperlinks.

+### Install R packages

-After that, you should run the `dependencies.R` R script, to install some R packages that are used across the book.
+After you installed the three pieces of software listed above, you should run the `dependencies.R` R script, to install some R packages that are used across the book.
 Just run the command below in your terminal, and you should be fine.